mxw/mxawng/src/writing/poetry/index.md

 styles: [pages/poetry]
 ---

-my poetics is the poetics of desperation.  my experience of life and of the creative process is, at its heart, a sort of restless yearning for meaning, and for connection.  this is inevitably at the soul of everything i make.
+my poetics is the poetics of desperation.  my experience of life---and of the creative process---feels like a sort of incessant yearning for meaning, and for connection.  this inevitably turns up at the root of everything i ever make.

 i find writing poetry very challenging and emotionally impenetrable.  i manage to do it only occasionally, but you can see some of my work here.